matteodigii/ACTAM-Project/README.md

 The rest is entirely made relying on "**Web Audio API**" (referring specifically to effects design).

-## 1.3 Latency
+## 1.2 Latency
 Regarding Latency we can confidently say it’s possible to obtain good outcomes if playing single notes or slow strummed chords.

-When increasing speed of playing, it starts to get messy and risks to confuse the player.
+Whenever increasing speed of playing, it starts to get messy and it could arise the risks that the player gets confused, not being able to play correctly.

-With some simple measurements we found that latency oscillates around 9-10ms, which is acceptable, but still noticeable, even though for live performance purposes it would be better to achieve a maximum of 5ms.
+With some simple measurements we found that latency oscillates around 9-10ms for the acquired input signal, which is acceptable, but still noticeable, even though for live performance purposes it would be better to achieve a maximum of 5ms.

-Considering that we’re not only acquiring the input but also processing it, this result it's pretty much impossible to achieve.
+Considering that we’re not only acquiring the input but also processing it, latency will tend to incrase (depending also on the number of active pedals) making this result pretty much impossible to achieve.

+It's also important to stress that latency cannot be totally eliminated in such type of applications.

+However it could be lowered depending on the quality of the used hardware (ADC in the Audio Interface).

 ## 2. Possible Improvements
 Adding a **login policy** to allow registered users to save in an external Server their custom made preset so that only them using a different laptop can access those.